 I was hired because I had an eclectic combination of technical & design skill on media platforms I picked up during high school.
-My research based college education had zero real world applications outside of a controlled lab setting.
+My research based college education had zero real-world applications outside of a controlled lab setting.
 The lab jobs were almost always in the East Bay and at a lower salary ($21/hour) than a media job that congregated within the city of San Francisco ($27/hour).

-To thank my parents I brought them a new iPad and took them both for a nice dinner out.
+To thank my parents I bought them a new iPad and took them both for a nice dinner out.
 Nothing too crazy, I vowed to never dance with the debt devil ever again.

 Net Worth (end of 2nd year): = $22,000